Open Search

 • Performing administrative tasks, like working with insurance companies or finding referrals for patients who need specialist providers.

-Depending on the type of community counseling program facility they work in, mental health counselors may also help patients with specialized issues, like eating disorders or substance abuse issues, or with more general mental health struggles.
+Depending on the type of community counseling program or rehabilitation counseling facility they work in, mental health counselors may also help patients with specialized issues, like eating disorders or substance abuse issues, or with more general mental health struggles.

 Careers in School Settings